 D'Antoni will also do some things to keep Anthony involved during full-strength minutes.
 The Rockets' iso-heavy offense isn't revered for its off-ball motion, but they know how to incorporate pick-and-roll divers.
 Anthony can take on more rim-running duties in super-small lineups, much like Mbah a Moute and PJ Tucker did this past year.
 He shot under 38 percent in these situations with the Thunder, but they weren't routinely trotting out five-sniper arrangements.

 Toss in the 20 or so games Paul will inevitably miss, and the Rockets are Anthony's best bet.
-They aren't a perfect landing spot.
+They aren't a perfect landing spot by any means.
 Using him on defense will be difficult without Ariza or Mbah a Moute.
 But they blend individual and collective opportunity—a superior balance between fit and fate.